9 Beautiful Flowering Trees for Your Backyard

 Liriodendron tulipifera • Zones 5 to 9

 Though hard to see from a distance, the tulip tree’s unique early-summer flowers are sure to dress up your yard.
-The cup-shaped blooms have greenish-yellow petals with orange bases.
-But be patient: Most types won’t begin to flower for 10 to 12 years.
+The cup-shaped blooms on these beautiful flowering trees have greenish-yellow petals with orange bases.
+But be patient: Most types of tulip trees won’t begin to flower for 10 to 12 years.

 Prunus spp. • Zones 2 to 10

-Tree Growing Tip from our Experts: Transplant cherry trees in spring.
+Tree Growing Tip: Transplant cherry trees in spring.
 Select a protected spot to reduce the risk of snow or frost damage.

 Lagerstroemia indica • Zones 7 to 9